-Cyanotic heart disease is a heart defect, present at birth (congenital), that results in low blood oxygen levels.
-There may be more than one defect.
+Cyanotic heart disease refers to a group of many different heart defects that are present at birth (congenital) that result in a low blood oxygen level.

 Normally, blood returns from the body and flows through the heart and lungs.

-Heart defects that children are born with can change the way blood flows through the heart and lungs.
-This abnormal blood flow is called shunting.
+Heart defects that children are born with can change the way blood flows through the heart and lungs and cause non-oxygenated blood to be pumped out to the body without going through the lungs to pick up oxygen.
+As a result:

 Many of these heart defects involve the heart valves.
 Heart valves are found between the heart and the large blood vessels that bring blood to and from the heart.
 These valves open up enough for blood to flow through.
 Then they close, keeping blood from flowing backward.